Ricordy/SL-SmartContracts/README.md

 2. Each level requires 10 unique pieces from the previous level:
     1. Reach/mint level 2 NFT: 10 unique level 1 puzzle pieces
     2. Reach/mint level 3 NFT: 10 unique level 2 puzzle pieces
-    3. Reach/mint level 3 completion NFT : 10 unique level 3 puzzle pieces
+    3. Reach/mint level 3 completion NFT: 10 unique level 3 puzzle pieces
 3. The contract computes the user level, meaning the user can only mint the level he/she is one.
 4. This function can be externally paused by SLPermissions.sol
 5. This action happens through: